 That’s where it’s got its name from apparently.
 Arrabiata in Italian means angry or something like that if I’m not mistaken.

 I guess you actually spell it arrabbiata but OK.

 Then you will love this pasta arrabiata recipe from scratch!

 Here’s my very own take on this famous and foxy spicy pasta arrabiata recipe that I made with oven roasted tomatoes and a good dash of hot chili sauce: add it to taste of course…

-Me and the hubs licked out plates clean afterwards.
+Me and the hubs licked our plates clean afterwards.

 We both love spicy food, and pasta.
 And the combination of both is highly addictive!
 I hope you will like it as much as we did that evening.
-Enjoy this spicy pasta!
+Enjoy this spicy pasta dinner!